fruch17/tierone-orders-api/docs/TESTING_GUIDE.md

 ```

 **What this means:**
-- All tests are now passing with MySQL database
+- All tests are passing with MySQL database
 - Database tables are properly created and accessible
-- Tests demonstrate complete functionality
+- Tests demonstrate complete functionality with client-user separation

 ## Test Categories